Intrenion/Milcraft/doctrine/the-art-of-war.md

 ## Practice 13: Verify facts through trusted sources

 **Problem**
-Plans based on guesses can fail against hidden intentions and conditions.
+Plans based on guesses can fail in the face of hidden intentions and conditions.

 **Action**
 Gather information from reliable people and confirm it before making important decisions.